-- When a new query is written, the cache is checked to see if the exact same query was previously run.
-Everything must be the same, including things such as the row limits, etc. If the query is not found, then Looker runs the query against the database to get fresh database results.
-(Those new results are also cached.)
+When a new query is written, the cache is checked to see if the exact same query was previously run.
+All fields, filters, and parameters must be the same, including things such as the row limits.
+If the query is not found, then Looker runs the query against the database to get fresh database results (and those results are then cached).

 - If the query is found in the cache, then Looker checks the caching policy defined in the model to see if the cache is still valid.
-By default, Looker invalidates cached results after an hour (unless you enabled the legacy feature to default to 5 minutes.)
+By default, Looker invalidates cached results after an hour.
 You can use a

 datagroupparameter to specify the caching policy for when or in what circumstances the cached results become invalid and should be ignored.
-And administrator can also cause the cache results for a datagroup to become invalid.
+An admin can also invalidate the cached results for a datagroup.

-- If the query results are still valid, then those results are used.
+- If the cache is still valid, then those results are used.

-- If the query results are no longer valid, then Looker runs the query against the database to get fresh query results.
+- If the cache is no longer valid, then Looker runs the query against the database to get fresh query results.
 (Those new results are also cached.)

-PDTs are queries, typically very complex queries, that you can create as the basis of a view.
-For example, your query might identify the customer’s first and most recent orders plus the lifetime value of all of their orders.
+Persistent derived tables (PDTs) are queries, typically very complex queries, that you can create as the basis of a view.
+For example, your query might identify the customer’s first and most recent orders plus the lifetime value of all their orders.

 Using a datagroup gives you the most control over when the PDT is rebuilt.
 This page discusses setting up a datagroup for query caching and PDT rebuilding.

-datagroup parameters at the model level to specify the caching policy that you will assign to explores and/or PDTs.
-If you want different caching policies for different explores and/or PDTs, then specify each caching policy in a separate datagroup.
+datagroup parameters at the model level to assign a caching policy to Explores and/or PDTs.
+If you want different caching policies for different Explores and/or PDTs, then you will need to specify each caching policy in a separate datagroup.
 You can also specify the

 Each datagroup specifies a policy using one or both of these subparameters: